Schizophrenia Resources For Getting Support And Improving Mental Health

 Help is available for managing schizophrenia

 Schizophrenia is thought to affect less than 1% of the population.
-It's a mental illness that can alter people’s perceptions of reality, ways of thinking, and mental abilities.
-Scientists haven’t yet determined exactly what causes it, although it’s likely that genes, life experiences, and environmental factors are all involved.
+Schizophrenia is a mental illness that can alter people’s perceptions of reality, ways of thinking, and mental abilities.
+Scientists haven’t yet determined exactly what causes the disorder, although genes, life experiences, and environmental factors may be involved.

 Schizophrenia can cause psychosis, a state during which an individual loses touch with reality.
 People with schizophrenia may have multiple psychotic episodes during their lives, but the warning signs often start earlier.
 Up to 75% of people with schizophrenia may experience mood shifts, unusual beliefs, and changes in behavior before their first psychotic episode.
 These signs and symptoms tend to emerge during young adulthood.
-In men, this usually happens during the late teens to mid-20s.
-In women, it tends to happen during the late 20s to early 30s.
+In men, this process usually happens during the late teens to mid-20s.
+In women, symptoms tend to appear during the late 20s to early 30s.

-• Hallucinations: “Hallucinating” generally means seeing, hearing, or feeling something that isn’t there.
-Some common examples can include hearing voices or seeing phantom images.
+• Hallucinations: “Hallucinating” generally means seeing, hearing, or feeling stimuli that are not present.
+Examples may include hearing voices or seeing phantom images.

 • Delusions: Delusions can be thought of as false beliefs that people refuse to dismiss, no matter how impossible they are.
 For example, someone might insist they can read minds or are on a mission from the government.